-The Department of City Planning is proposing to update and expand the FRESH food stores program, which supports convenient, accessible grocery stores in underserved neighborhoods.
-The update would bring the FRESH program to more communities across the city, among other changes to ensure FRESH stores are evenly distributed and financially viable.
+The Department of City Planning proposed to update and expand the FRESH food stores program, which supports convenient, accessible grocery stores in underserved neighborhoods.
+The brings the FRESH program to more communities across the city, among other changes to ensure FRESH stores are evenly distributed and financially viable.

 The Food Retail Expansion to Support Health Program (FRESH) was created in 2009 in response to a citywide study, Going to Market.
 This study highlighted the lack of neighborhood grocery stores providing fresh food options in several New York City communities.
 Its goal is to encourage stores in these communities that provide a full range of grocery products including fresh meat, fruit and vegetables.

 The program gives property owners the right to construct slightly larger buildings in mixed residential and commercial districts if they include a FRESH supermarket.